sg893052/sonic-buildimage/platforms/pddf/brcm_pal_pddf.md

 #### 3.6.4 System EEPROM Class
-A generic user space object class is written for EEPROM.
+A generic user space object class **PddfEeprom** is written for EEPROM.
 Internally it leverages eeprom_base and eeprom_tlvinfo base classes.
 The SysFS path for driver supported attribute is retrieved from the user provided JSON file.
 An example of the API definition form eeprom_base is shown below,
 ```
 def check_status(self):
     if self.u != '':